jleben/arrp/README.md

   rules.
 - The result type of a function call is the result type of the function with parameter types matching types of function call arguments.

+The Language has the following types:

+- `int`: Integer number.
+Current implementation uses 32 bit integers to represent values of this type.
+- `real`: Real number.
+Current implementation uses 64 bit floating points to represent values of this type.
+- `range[<start>,<end>]`: Sequence of integer numbers defined by a pair of start and end numbers.
+- `stream[<x>,<y>,<z>...]`:
+  Multi-dimensional sequence of real numbers.
+  Each number in brackets defines size in a dimension.
+  A stream may also be infinite in one dimension.

 ### Syntax and Semantics